 - Something for organizing and waterproofing the inside of your pack: packing cubes, compression gear bags, plastic bags

 - Pillowcase (optional, or you could use your towel)

 - 1 pack towel or small Turkish towel.

 - Headlamp.
-Optional unless you know you’ll want to walk in the darker early mornings.
+Optional unless you know you’ll want to walk pre-dawn

 - Water bottle or bladder